US employment plunges in March amid worsening coronavirus damage

 "The drop in payrolls in March was unprecedented for the start of a recession and will get more than twenty times worse in April," said Diane Swonk of Grant Thornton.
 "We will easily lose more than twice as many jobs as we lost during the Great Recession during the first two months of this crisis alone," she said in an analysis.

-The monthly report reveals the worst job loss since the depths of the global financial crisis in March 2009 and the biggest single-month jump in the jobless rate in more than 45 years.
-However, the Labor Department acknowledged it "cannot precisely quantify the effects of the pandemic on the job market in March," and errors in counting those who lost jobs mean the unemployment rate was like a full point higher.
+The monthly report reveals the worst monthly job loss since the depths of the global financial crisis in March 2009 and the biggest single-month jump in the jobless rate in more than 45 years.
+However, the Labor Department said it "cannot precisely quantify the effects of the pandemic on the job market in March," and errors in counting those who lost jobs mean the unemployment rate was likely a full point higher.

 "This is terrible but unfortunately it's nothing compared to what's coming in April," said Ian Shepherdson of Pantheon Macroeconomics, who predicts a jobless rate of 12 to 14 percent next month.
 The two surveys that make up the closely-watched monthly government jobs report are taken during the week that includes the 12th of the month, which in March was before the most restrictive of the lockdowns were imposed that closed businesses nationwide.

-"It is important to keep in mind that the March survey reference periods for both surveys predated many coronavirus-related business and school closures in the second half of the month," the report said.
-Even if it underestimates the true job losses, the payroll drop was far larger than economists had forecast, likely because government economists, in an effort to capture the virus impact on the labor market, changed how it classified individuals.
+That means the "surveys predated many coronavirus-related business and school closures," the report said.
+Even if it underestimates the true job losses, the payroll drop was far larger than analysts had forecast.

-The report said they counted workers as unemployed if they were "absent from work due to coronavirus-related business closures."
-However, the department cautioned that because of the lockdowns, the response rate from businesses and individuals was far lower than usual.
-As the decade-long employment gains came to a screeching halt, "the labor market has entered a traumatic period," Gregory Daco of Oxford Economics said.
+Government economists, in an effort to capture the virus impact on the labor market, changed its methods and classified workers as unemployed if they were "absent from work due to coronavirus-related business closures."
+The crisis means the decade-long employment gains came to a screeching halt.
 The government's paycheck protection program offers to businesses of 500 employees or less $349 billion in loans that will not have to be repaid if they retain and rehire workers and use most of the funds to continue paying wages.
-"This will be up and running tomorrow.
-You'll get the money, you'll get it the same day," promised Treasury Secretary Steven Mnuchin, speaking at the daily White House press briefing on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)